MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/app-screenshots-and-images.md

 ### 1:1 App tile icon (300 x 300 pixels)

 This image is required for proper display on Windows Phone 8.1 and earlier.
-If your app supports Windows Phone 8.1 or earlier and you don't provide this image, those customers will see a blank icon with your app's listing.
-(This also applies to customers on Windows 10, if your app only has packages targeting Windows Phone 8.1 or earlier.)
-If your submission *only* includes UWP packages, you don’t need to provide this image.
-(Note that if your submission includes both Windows Phone 8.x packages and UWP packages, and you do provide this image, it may be used on Windows 10 in certain Store layouts.
-If you want to prevent this, you can create [platform-specific listings](create-platform-specific-store-listings.md) for the Windows Phone versions that your app supports and only include the app tile icon there.)
+If your previously-published app supports Windows Phone 8.1 or earlier, and you don't provide this image, those customers will see a blank icon with your app's listing.
+(This also applies to customers on Windows 10 if your app only has packages targeting Windows Phone 8.1 or earlier.)

+If your submission *only* includes UWP packages, you don’t need to provide this image (unless you check the box for  **For customers on Windows 10 and Xbox, display uploaded logo images instead of the images from my packages**, as described in the next section).

 ### Display only uploaded logo images in the Store

 You have the option to prevent the Store from using the logo images in your app's packages when displaying your listing to customers on Windows 10 (including Xbox), and instead have the Store use only images that you upload.
 This gives you more control over your app’s appearance in various displays throughout the Store for customers on Windows 10 (including Xbox).
-(If your product supports earlier OS versions, those customers may still see images from your packages, even if you use this option.)
+(If your previously-published app supports earlier OS versions, those customers may still see images from your packages.)

 To have the Store use only the images you upload (for customers on Windows 10, including Xbox), and not use any images from your packages, check the box that says **For customers on Windows 10 and Xbox, display uploaded logo images instead of the images from my packages**.